codeforamerica/brigade/README-Project-Search.md

-# A guide about Project Search and civic.json
+# A guide to Project Search and the civic.json

 ## Project Search
 The [Project Search](http://www.codeforamerica.org/brigade/projects) page is a new service we built to search across [thousands](http://www.codeforamerica.org/brigade/numbers/) of civic technology projects.
 Go try it out, we think its pretty useful.